thespad/thespad.github.io/content/posts/practical-configuration-of-traefik-as-a-reverse-proxy-for-docker-updated-for-2023/index.md

 So with that in mind, consider this a straightforward replacement to the original post.

 {{< ad-warn >}}
-If you're following this guide against Traefik v3.0+ make sure you read their [migration guide](https://doc.traefik.io/traefik/v3.0/migration/v2-to-v3/) and make any necessary adjustments.
+This guide has now been updated for Traefik v3.
+If you've previously used v2 make sure you read their [migration guide](https://doc.traefik.io/traefik/v3.0/migration/v2-to-v3/) and make any necessary adjustments to your config.
 {{< /ad-warn >}}

 ### Configuration